 Download the distribution.

 Install and configure the TeamCity server per instructions below.

 After you have selected one of the TeamCity installation options, proceed with corresponding installation instructions:

-have the teamcity-server startup script which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example,. log4j configuration)
+Have the teamcity-server startup script which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example,

 If you cannot access the TeamCity web UI after successful installation, please refer to the Troubleshooting TeamCity Installation section.

 The build server and one build agent will be installed by default for Windows, Linux or macOS.
 If you need more build agents, refer to the Installing Additional Build Agents section.

 For the Windows platform, run the executable file and follow the installation instructions.
 You have options to install the TeamCity web server and one build agent that can be run as a Windows service.

 If you opted to install the services, use the standard Windows

 Services applet to manage the service.
 Otherwise, use standard scripts.